-- create safe, attractive, efficient walking and cycling environments; - deliver a clear hierarchy of connected streets; - make legible, accessible places that are easy to navigate; - design efficient, safe servicing and loading facilities;

-- support access to public transport; - accommodate the transport needs of people with disabilities; - provide appropriate levels of cycle and motorcycle parking and facilities that are convenient, safe and secure; and - minimise and manage car parking provision, and effectively integrate car parking into a scheme, ensuring it does not dominate.
+- Create safe, attractive, efficient walking and cycling environments. - Deliver a clear hierarchy of connected streets. - Make legible, accessible places that are easy to navigate. - Design efficient, safe servicing and loading facilities. - Support access to public transport. - Accommodate the transport needs of people with disabilities. - Provide appropriate levels of cycle and motorcycle parking and facilities that are convenient, safe and secure. - Minimise and manage car parking provision, and effectively integrate car parking in a scheme, ensuring it does not dominate. - Provide well located and designed, electric vehicle chargepoints.